Clock Skew Compensation Algorithm Immune to Floating-Point Precision Loss: Clock Skew Compensation based on Bresenham's Algorithm

 Now that $\frac{D{-}A}{A}{<}1$, we can apply the same procedure of Case~1 to the second component in \eqref{eq:decomposition} by setting $\Delta{a}$ and $\Delta{b}$ to $A$ and $D{-}A$, respectively.
 Let $\bar{j}$ be the result from the procedure.
 The skew-compensated clock $j$ is given by $i{+}\bar{j}$ as per \eqref{eq:decomposition}. \end{theorem} \begin{IEEEproof} See Appendix~\ref{sec:proof-theorem-1}. \end{IEEEproof}

-In summary, the clock skew compensation algorithm described in Theorem~\ref{thm:clock_skew_compensation} allows us to bound the correct skew-compensated clock given a hardware clock by \eqref{eq:new_skew_compensation-2} and search for it from a nearby starting point using the extension of Bresenham's algorithm based on $\otd_{\cdot}(\cdot)$.
+In summary, the clock skew compensation algorithm described in Theorem~\ref{thm:clock_skew_compensation} allows us to bound the correct skew-compensated clock given a hardware clock by \eqref{eq:new_skew_compensation-2} and search for it from a nearby starting point---instead of the origin---using the extension of Bresenham's algorithm based on $\otd_{\cdot}(\cdot)$.
 Fig.~\ref{fig:starting_points} illustrates an example of the starting point discussed in Theorem~\ref{thm:clock_skew_compensation}.

 Note that the case of $\frac{D}{A}{>}1$ is handled by setting $\Delta{a}$ and $\Delta{b}$ to $D$ and $A$ in Bresenham's original algorithm, where we need to find the skew-compensated clock $j$ on the $x$-axis given the hardware clock $i$ on the $y$-axis.
-The major issue is that there could be multiple points on the $x$-axis given a point in the $y$-axis (e.g., $(1,1)$ and $(2,1)$ in Fig.~\ref{fig:clock_skew_compensation}) due to the movement of $M_{1}$.
+The major issue is that there could be multiple points on the $x$-axis given a point in the $y$-axis due to the movement of $M_{1}$ (e.g., $(1,1)$ and $(2,1)$ in Fig.~\ref{fig:clock_skew_compensation}).
 The algorithm described in Theorem~\ref{thm:clock_skew_compensation} can avoid such an issue resulting from the change of the axes by unifying both cases with the same procedure for $\frac{D}{A}{<}1$.